- [On-Campus & Virtual Recruiting] [Map & Directions] [Hotel & Travel Information] [UC Merced Recruiting Policies] [Terms and Conditions]

 - Only release candidate information provided to the identified employer in accordance with the Family Educational Rights and Privacy Act (FERPA).
 Re-disclosure of candidate information to any other parties is not permitted.

-CCPA has established these criteria for identifying appropriate entrepreneurial employment opportunities for promotion through its services.
+SCC has established these criteria for identifying appropriate entrepreneurial employment opportunities for promotion through its services.
 Start-ups must have progressed sufficiently in their business development process so that they can:

 - Provide a company name, business address, website and email address, and identify a principal as the key contact;